Vietnam Itinerary – 4 Week Adventure Guide

 The weather can be very sporadic in the Ha Giang region, so be prepared to experience all the elements on your 3-day adventure.
 Take a rain jacket in case it downpours and warm clothing for the cool temperatures at night.

 I recommend wearing a long sleeve shirt or sunscreen when riding during the peak sun hours of the day, otherwise, your skin will get burnt to a crisp.

 Full Blog Post ∼ Ha Giang Loop Adventure

 Hanoi is the capital city of Vietnam boasting centuries-old architecture and rich culture of Chinese and French influences.
-There are many things to do in Hanoi to keep you occupied and it’s the perfect place to finish your trip in Vietnam.
+There are many things to do in Hanoi to keep you occupied and it’s the perfect place to finish the adventures on your Vietnam itinerary.